ginic/AutoIPAAlign/README.md

 This is a UV workspace containing multiple packages:

-- **autoipaalign-cli**: Core library and command-line interface for IPA transcription
+- **autoipaalign-core**: Core library and command-line interface for IPA transcription
 - **autoipaalign-compare**: Tools for comparing alignments across different ASR systems
 - **autoipaalign-web**: Gradio web interface for interactive transcription